JLpro-cd/JLpro-cd/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/JLpro-cd/LeetCode-Launchpad">LeetCode Launchpad</a></td>
-    <td>A React frontend and Django backend application designed for newcomers to technical interview preparation.
+    <td>A React front-end and Django back-end application designed for newcomers to technical interview preparation.
 It offers a focused introduction to LeetCode problem categories and essential Python concepts, featuring detailed examples and interactive flashcards to enhance learning and retention.</td>
   </tr>
 </table>